Inpatient Alcohol Rehab

 Information on Alcohol

-Long-term alcohol abuse is related to many health problems including:
+Long-term alcohol abuse is related to many health problems, including:3

-In addition, it causes many social problems like child and spousal abuse, unemployment and lost productivity.
-If you drink alone, become violent while drinking, make excuses to drink, miss work because of drinking or try to hide your alcohol use, you are exhibiting signs of alcoholism.
+In addition, it may cause relationship problems, such as divorce or child neglect, loss of employment, lower productivity, academic issues, and financial problems.
+If you drink alone, become violent while drinking, make excuses to drink, miss work because of drinking or try to hide your alcohol use, you may be struggling with compulsive alcohol abuse.